amabdulr/CNWG/ReviewYourChunks.md

   Organize the body using the most effective format (e.g., paragraphs, bullet lists, tables) to present the key reference information.
 - **Purpose:**
   Ensure the content is easily accessible and immediately usable by the user for reference purposes.
+- **Short Description:**  Create a 1–2 sentence short description (20–50 words) for the reference provided.
+Start with “This section provides…” or “This table lists…”.
 ---

 #### **Output Format**